rss-translator/RSS-Translator/README_EN.md

 6. Ability to view the number of tokens/characters used by each source.

 Currently supported translation engines:

-- DeepL API
+- DeepL
+- DeepLX
-- OpenAI API
+- OpenAI
-- Azure OpenAI API
+- Azure OpenAI
 - Microsoft Translate API
+- Caiyun API

 We will add more translation engines soon.